dysmith24/SQLQueriesStanford/README.md

 # SQLQueriesStanford
-mysql 5.6 queries for stanford sql course
+These are the queries I constructed for the Stanford SQL course.
+Use as a reference to get yourself unstuck!